Vedic ghee vs other types of ghee

 The bilona process is the traditional method of procuring ghee from milk, specified in the Vedas.
 Vedic ghee is prepared using this process.
 The process essentially includes the following steps:

-The milk is first heated and fermented into yogurt.
+The milk is first heated.

 Next, the yogurt is hand-churned vehemently in wooden pots to transform it into butter.